 Features of flanking marketing

 - Flanking marketing strategy doesn’t openly confront the two teams.

-- The surprising aspect of this marketing strategy, the winning player, gains access in the market even before its competitors come to know about that.
+- The surprising aspect of this marketing strategy, the winning player, gains access to the market even before its competitors come to know about that.

 - This marketing follows until the leading position is to establish by the firm performing flanking marketing.